-Compressed Linear Genetic Programming (cl-GP) uses substring compression as a modularization scheme.
-Despite the fact that the compression of substrings assumes a tight linkage between alleles, this approach improves the GP search process.
+Abstract- This paper presents a parameter study of our Compressed Linear Genetic Programming (cl-GP) using the Even-n-parity problem.
+A cl-GP system is a linear genetic programming (GP) which uses substring compression as a modularization scheme.
+Despite the fact that the compression of substrings assumes a tight linkage between alleles, this approach improves the search process.
 The compression of the genotype, which is a form of linkage learning, provides both a protection mechanism and a form of genetic code reuse.
-This text presents the results obtained with the cl-GP on the Even-n-parity problem.
-Results indicate that the modularization of the cl-GP performs better than a normal l-GP as it allows the cl-GP to preserve useful gene combinations.
-Additionally the cl-GP modularization is well suited for problems where the problem size is adjusted in a co-evolutionary setup, the problem size increases each time a solution is found.
+This text presents a study of the different parameters of the cl-GP on Even-n-parity.
+Experiments indicate that the cl-GP performs best when compressing a small fraction of the is rather short.